Complete guide: the consumer goods expansion accounting checklist

 How you plan and prepare before entering new markets will define how successfully you can expand.
 The best practice is to make sure that expanding into new markets is part of your strategic plan.

-This way, you will make consistent progress in all the areas involved in your approach to international markets.
+This way, you will make consistent progress in all areas of your approach to international markets.

 There are two approaches that most brands take when entering international markets.

-• Test first and then scale: This approach essentially means beginning with a small test run to ensure the whole expansion project is feasible.
-By going with this approach, you limit your risk and can collect valuable data for a more significant launch if all goes according to plan.
+• Test first and then scale: This approach means beginning with a small test run to ensure the whole expansion project is feasible.
+It limits your risk and can collect valuable data for a more significant launch if all goes according to plan.

-• Jump into new markets with a healthy expansion budget: If your budget allows, going big into the new markets is the best way to maximize your profits.
-Having the necessary know-how and baseline data is key to making this approach work.
+• Jump into new markets with a healthy expansion budget: If your budget allows, entering new markets aggressively is the best way to maximize your profits.
+The necessary know-how and baseline data are key to making this approach work.

-It just means that you need to handle a couple of aspects to make sure you meet your customer’s expectations.
-It also means that you can’t compromise on your service to international customers.
-It has to align with what you offer to your domestic market; otherwise, they might go with a local option.
+It just means that you need to handle a couple of aspects to ensure that you meet your customers' expectations.
+It also means you can’t compromise on your service to international customers.
+It must align with what you offer to your domestic market; otherwise, they might choose a local option.

 Have open communication

-Chances are you don't have the same supply chain and logistics infrastructure as Amazon.
-And that's ok, your customer will understand.
-But to do so, you need to make sure you communicate it with your customers.
+Chances are, you don't have the same supply chain and logistics infrastructure as Amazon.
+And that's okay; your customers will understand.
+But to do so, you need to make sure you communicate this to your customers.

-By having proactive communication with your international customers, you’ll set realistic expectations.
-Having the correct information means your buyers make the best decision for their needs — creating a positive customer experience.
+By communicating proactively with your international customers, you’ll set realistic expectations.
+Having the correct information means your buyers make the best decision for their needs, creating a positive customer experience.

-The last thing you want is for them to feel they had a negative experience with your brand due to some aspect that is out of your control.
+The last thing you want is for them to feel they had a negative experience with your brand due to an aspect that is outside your control.

 Use speed and efficiency forecasts to guide how quickly you can expand